Implementing Firewall Technologies

 Configure IP ACLs at the Interface

-• Start with a basic configuration.
-A basic initial configuration allows all network traffic to flow from protected networks to unprotected networks while blocking network traffic from unprotected networks.
+• Start with a basic config that allows outbound traffic from protected networks while blocking inbound traffic from unprotected networks.

-• Permit traffic that the Cisco IOS Firewall is to inspect.
-For example, if the firewall is set to inspect Telnet, Telnet traffic should be permitted on all ACLs that apply to the initial Telnet flow.
+• Permit traffic that CBAC is set to inspect — e.g., if inspecting Telnet, permit Telnet in all ACLs that apply to the initial flow.

 Router(config)# ip inspect name inspection_name protocol [alert {on | off}] [audit-trail {on | off}] [timeout seconds]